Martinc94/CountdownNumbersGame/README.md

 The script will return a solution if it can find one.

+Note: Script will requires DrRackets memory to be increased.

 ### Project Management
 I used GitHub for managing the projects source control and issue tracking.